bob-ros2/bob_handbuch/doc/index.rst

 Welcome to Bob's Handbuch
 =========================
-This is a collection of various ROS packages and nodes for natural language processing and system control.
-They make use of the ROS topics to connect the NLP and LLM components.
+This is a collection of various ROS 2 packages and nodes for natural language processing, LLM integration, and system control.
+They leverage ROS topics to connect NLP and LLM components seamlessly.

+Key Features:

-* Compatible Chat Completion API client
-* API client with function calling cababilities
+* **LLM Integration**: Compatible Chat Completion API client with function calling capabilities.
-* Speach to text
-* Text to speach
-* Text to image
+* **Speech Processing**: Real-time Speech-to-Text and Text-to-Speech.
+* **Vision**: Image-to-Text description.
-* Image to text
+* **Vector Database**: Text and Image embedding and querying.
-* Topic String message filtering and routing
+* **Utilities**: Topic filtering and routing, simplified launch configuration.
-* Text embedding
-* Image embedding
-* Querying Vector databases
-* Easy ROS launch config in yaml format
+* **Infrastructure**: Docker-in-Docker sandbox environment.

 .. raw:: html